 So you may think you’re doing a good job with your team, as I thought I was doing a good job.

-But if you’re seeing people not staying long enough or not feeling happy or (sorry for saying this), they feel like dead weight in your company, it might be that they’re not feeling loved, significant, or seen enough, and you may want to put some emphasis there.
+But if you’re seeing people not staying long enough or not feeling happy or (sorry for saying this), they feel like dead weight in your company, it might be that they’re not feeling loved, significant, or seen enough, and you may want to put some emphasis there to keep team members longer.

 I know you know this intellectually, but 90% of the game is in the implementation, ok?